 - Promote, encourage and support a healthy work-life balance.

 The department of Laboratory Medicine & Pathology residency training program believes that diversity is integral to excellence, and refers to the variety of personal experiences, values, and worldviews that arise from differences of culture and circumstance.
 Such differences include race, ethnicity, gender, age, religion, language, abilities/disabilities, sexual orientation, gender identity and expression, socioeconomic status, and geographic region, and more.
 The aims of diversity are to broaden and deepen our experience in all areas of learning and work that support our mission of improving the health of the public.
 For the aims of diversity to be fully realized, the institutional culture must be one of inclusion, where all individuals are valued and honored, and resources and opportunity are distributed equitably and without undue bias.
 We embrace these values and seek such diversity in our resident applicants and faculty.

-We encourage you to view some of the diversity initiatives taking place within our department and the University of Washington as a whole:
+We encourage you to view some of the diversity initiatives and affinity groups within our department and the University of Washington as a whole: